RaihanOcean/lazycommit/README.md

 Lazycommit now lets you review the generated message, optionally edit it, and then confirm before it is committed.

-- **Single commit**:
-  - You’ll see a menu: Use as-is, Edit, or Cancel
+- You'll see a menu: Use as-is, Edit, or Cancel
-  - If you choose Edit, you can modify the message; then you’ll be asked to confirm the final message before committing
+- If you choose Edit, you can modify the message; then you'll be asked to confirm the final message before committing
-- **Multi-commit**:
-  - For each group, you can optionally edit the message
-  - You will then be asked to confirm the final message for that group before it commits

 Example (single commit):